Askia Ishaq I

-Askia Ishaq I was the ruler of the Songhai Empire from 1539 to 1549, elected Askia following the death of Askia Isma'il.
-He was the fifth ruler of the Askiya dynasty which had the town of Gao as its capital.
+Askia Ishaq I, also known as Ishaq Ber (Ishaq the Great), was the ruler of the Songhai Empire from 1539 to 1549, elected Askia following the death of Askia Isma'il.
+He was the fifth ruler of the Askiya dynasty.

-Ascension to the throne
+Rise to Power

+Ishaq was born the son of Askia Mohammad I and a Tuareg concubine from Dirma Kulthūm Barda.

-When Askia Isma'il died, the leading men in the empire peacefully agreed that Ishaq, a son of Muhammad the Great would be the next ruler.
+When Askia Isma'il died on campaign, the leading men in the empire peacefully agreed that Ishaq would be the next ruler.

 Reign

-Askia Ishaq was the most ruthless Songhai ruler ever, inspiring the most fear and anxiety among the Songhai people.
+Askia Ishaq was a ruthless and paranoid ruler, inspiring fear and anxiety among the Songhai people.
 Despite being a devout Muslim, he sent agents to Timbuktu on a regular basis to demand enormous sums of money from the merchants, which is against Islamic law.
-This ended up damaging the economy of the empire and made him unpopular, thus gaining him many enemies.
+This damaged the economy of the empire and made him unpopular, thus gaining him many enemies.
 Askiya Ishaq I was completely ruthless as a ruler and executed any official whom he considered as a threat.
 The Tarikh al-Sudan gives this description: "If he imagined anyone was making the least move against the throne, he would, without exception, have him killed or banished.
 This was his consistent practice."

-Askia Ishaq briefly occupied the Mali Empire capital in 1545 and 1546.
+In the early 1540's, Askia Ishaq invaded Bendougou (modern-day Segou region), looking to root out Askia Muhammad Benkan, a predecessor who had taken refuge there.
+Benkan died during Ishaq's invasion of unknown causes.
+Soon thereafter he exiled a conspiratorial Kurmina-fari and replaced him with his half-brother Dawud, who later invaded the Mali Empire, briefly occupying the capital in 1545 and 1546.

-After a request from the Moroccan sultan Muhammad Al-Arak, to cede the salt mines of Taghaza, Ishaq I sent a group of 2000 mounted men to raid a market town in the Dara valley of southern Morocco with instructions to avoid killing anyone.
+After a request from the Moroccan sultan Mohammed al-Shaykh, to cede the salt mines of Taghaza, Ishaq I sent a group of 2000 mounted men to raid a market town in the Dara valley of southern Morocco with instructions to avoid killing anyone.
 This was intended as a show of strength.

 Askiya Ishaq I died in the town of Kukiya and was buried there.
 He was succeeded by his brother Askiya Dawud.